opensafely/documentation/docs/pipelines.md

 The Project Pipeline is a system for executing your code using a series of _actions_ i.e., a discrete analytical step within the analysis, each of which may depend on previous actions.

-The primary purpose of the pipeline is to specify the execution order for all your code, so that it can be automatically run and tested from start to finish both using dummy data and in the ecure environment.
+The primary purpose of the pipeline is to specify the execution order for all your code, so that it can be automatically run and tested from start to finish both using dummy data and in the secure environment, using identical software configuration.
 Arranging your code like this also has several other advantages:

-- For slow actions, you can use previously-generated outputs rather than running them again
+- The pipeline can tell if outputs for given actions already exist, and by default skips running them if so.
+This greatly speeds up the debugging cycle when testing against live data
 - In production, actions that can be executed in parallel will be, automatically
 - Thinking about your analysis in terms of actions makes it more readable and therefore easier to review and test.
 For example, being explicit about what the inputs and outputs of each actions are ensures you don't overwrite files by accident.
 - The pipeline forces you to declare which outputs may be more or less disclosive.

 ## `project.yaml` format

 The project pipeline is defined in a single file, `project.yaml`, which lives in the repository's root directory.
+It is written using a configuration format called [YAML](https://yaml.org/), which uses indentation to indicate groupings of related variables.

 A simple example of a `project.yaml` is as follows: